We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 5. Lysimachiae herba

 Lysimachiae herba or gold coin grass is a popular traditional Chinese remedy for gallstones.
-Research suggests it may be beneficial for treating or preventing cholesterol gallstones.

 The supplement is available as a powder or liquid.